jamesrharwood/thesis/chapters/10_pilot/_notes/deJong1997.md

 * Can users find the information they are looking for?
 * User protocols (participants are given tasks and asked to read and think aloud as they search the document).
 Limited by number of search tasks can be tested
 * performance test - a way of including more search tasks in a pretest.
 It is verification-only.
 Measures the degree to which the task is performed correctly.
 Can only be used for instructional documents.
-* reading behaviour registration - actual reading process is observed and registered by means of technical devices (e.g. eye-movement procedures).
+* reading behaviour registration - actual reading process is observed and registered by means of technical devices (e.g., eye-movement procedures).

 ## Comprehension

 * Cloze test - verification method
 * Comprehension test - also veritifcation
-* Any of the non-specific troubleshooting methods (e.g. plus minus) with the caveat that it won't catch _mis_-comprehension errors and that participants may search hard for things to satisfy the researchers.
+* Any of the non-specific troubleshooting methods (e.g., plus minus) with the caveat that it won't catch _mis_-comprehension errors and that participants may search hard for things to satisfy the researchers.

 ## Application